Dave Barry (Irish footballer)

+Career

 He played Gaelic football with his local club St Finbarr's and was a member at senior level of the Cork county team from 1980 until 1991.
 Barry also played association football for Tramore Athletic, and played with (and managed) Cork City, making his League of Ireland debut in Cork's first ever League game on 16 September 1984.
 As a player, he won a league title, several national cups and played in numerous European ties for the club.
 When in charge, he won City's second FAI Cup and the side were also at the top end of the League of Ireland table under his stewardship.
 Perhaps his most famous moment is scoring the goal that put Cork City 1–0 up against giants Bayern Munich at Musgrave Park in the 1991–92 UEFA Cup.
 He also scored against Galatasaray at the Ali Sami Yen Stadium in the 1993–94 UEFA Champions League first round.